 Audit-Related Fees.
 Audit-related fees consist of fees billed for professional services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements but are not reported under "Audit Fees."
-Such fees include, among other things, fees for registration statements, fees for internal control reviews and assistance with meeting the requirements of Section 404 the Sarbanes-Oxley Act, and fees for acquisition or asset sale-related work and certain consultations concerning financial accounting and reporting standards.
+Such fees include, among other things, internal control reviews and assistance with meeting the requirements of Section 404 the Sarbanes-Oxley Act, acquisition or asset sale-related work and certain consultations concerning financial accounting and reporting standards.